Spice Coffee Bars are soft and crunchy when flavored with candied dates and walnuts. The coffee flavored glaze makes the ultimate combination.

 - Spray 15 x 21″ sheet pan with cooking spray.
 Spread batter evenly in pan.

-- Bake 15-17 minutes until done.
+- Bake 17-20 minutes until done.
 Allow to cool.

 - Place powdered sugar in small bowl.
 Add cold coffee, one tablespoon at a time.
 Try to mix it after each addition.
 Don’t overdo it.
 It takes a lot less than you would imagine.
 Continue until the glaze is the consistency you would like.

 - When the cookie bars are completely cooled, use a spoon to drizzle the glaze randomly over the top.
 Allow to set before cutting.
 Sprinkle some chopped walnuts on top, if desired.